Label-Wise Graph Convolutional Network for Heterophilic Graphs: Experiments

 \subsection{Node Classification Performance}

-To answer \textbf{RQ1}, we conduct experiments on both heterophilic graphs and homophilic graphs with comparison to the state-of-the-art GNN models.

-{}\textbf{Performance on Heterophilic Graphs.} We conduct experiments on 10 dataset splits on each heterophilic graphs.
-The average accuracy and standard deviations on heterophilic graphs are reported in Table~\ref{tab:heter}.
-The model selection weight for label-wise aggregation GNN $f_C$ is shown along with the results of {\method}.
+To answer \textbf{RQ1}, we conduct experiments on both heterophilic graphs and homophilic graphs.
+The average accuracy and standard deviations on homophilic/heterophilic graphs are reported in Table~\ref{tab:result}. { Additional results on Cornell and Citeseer datasets are presented in Appendix~\ref{sec:app_result}.} The model selection weight for label-wise aggregation GNN $f_C$ is shown along with the results of {\method}.
 Note that this model selection weight ranges from 0 to 1.
 When the weight is close to 1, the label-wise aggregation model is selected.
 When the weight for $f_C$ is close to 0, the GNN $f_G$ for homophilic graph is selected.

-From this table, we can observe that: \begin{itemize}[leftmargin=*] \item GNN models designed for homophily graphs such as GCN and SuperGAT perform poorly on heterophilic graphs.
-For example, MLP outperforms GCN and other GNNs for homophilic graphs by a large margin on Texas.
-This indicates the necessity of investigating messaging-passing mechanism for graphs with heterophily. \item The model selection weight for $f_C$ is close to 1 for heterophilic graphs, which verifies that the proposed {\method} can correctly select the label-wise aggregation GNN $f_C$ for heterophilic graphs. \item Compared with SimP-GCN which also aims to preserve node features, our {\method} performs significantly better on heterophilic graphs.
+\textbf{Performance on Heterophilic Graphs.} We conduct experiments on 10 dataset splits on each heterophilic graph.
+From the results on heterophilic graphs, we can have following observations: \begin{itemize}[leftmargin=*] \item MLP outperforms GCN and other GNNs for homophilic graphs by a large margin on Texas and Wisconsin; while GCN can achieve relatively good performance on dense heterophilic graphs such as Chameleon.
+This empirical result is consistent with our analysis in Theorem \ref{theorem:1} that the heterophily will especially degrade the performance of GCN on graphs with low degrees. \item Though GCN and other GNNs designed for homophilic graphs can give relatively good performance on dense heterophilic graphs, our {\method} bring significant improvement by adopting label-wise aggregation.
+In addition, {\method} outperforms baselines on heterophilic graphs with low node degrees.
+This proves the superiority of label-wise aggregation in preserving heterophilic context. \item The model selection weight for $f_C$ is close to 1 for heterophilic graphs, which verifies that the proposed {\method} can correctly select the label-wise aggregation GNN $f_C$ for heterophilic graphs. \item Compared with SimP-GCN which also aims to preserve node features, our {\method} performs significantly better on heterophilic graphs.
 This is because SimP-GCN only focuses on the similarity of central node attributes.
-In contrast, our label-wise aggregation can preserve both the central node features and the information of their neighbors for node classification on heterophilic graphs. {\method} also outperforms other GNNs for heterophilic graphs by a large margin.
+In contrast, our label-wise aggregation can preserve both the central node features and the heterophilic local context for node classification. {\method} also outperforms the other GNNs that adopt message-passing mechanism designed for heterophilic graphs by a large margin.
 This further demonstrates the effectiveness of label-wise aggregation. \end{itemize}